 The Camp Quality Newcastle fundraising team is here to support you through all your fundraising efforts.
 We also have a heap of hints, tips and ideas within our fundraising tool kit.
 Here are two great ways to start your fundraising:

-- Sponsorship – Each team has their own jerseys and polo shirts which are always worn on the event and provide sponsorship opportunities for you to sell to businesses.
+- Sponsorship – The event has jerseys and polo shirts which are always worn on the event and provides a great sponsorship opportunity for you to sell to businesses.
 Please refer to Sponsorship Packages for full details.

-- Fundraising Page Donations - Once you register, you will set up your personal fundraising page which you can share with your friends and family via social media and email.
+- Fundraising Page Donations - Once registered, a personal fundraising page will be created for you to share with your friends and family via social media and email.
 This is an effective way to spread the word about the challenge you are taking on and ask your networks to support your fundraising goals.

 If you would like further information, please don’t hesitate to get in contact with us at email@example.com.

 Can I partner up with other riders to fundraise?

 Yes, you can.
 You can partner up with others doing the ride and fundraise together to be part of a wider team.
 Please note though there is still a minimum to fundraise of $2,500 per rider and $750 for support crew.